Underwood-Inc/strixun-stream-suite/serverless/shared/encryption/README.md

 ### Multi-Stage Encryption

-Multi-stage encryption chains encryption layers where each party adds a layer:
+Multi-stage encryption uses a master key approach for order-independent decryption:

 ```
-Data → [Party1 Encrypt] → [Party2 Encrypt] → [Party3 Encrypt] → Encrypted
+1. Generate random master key
+2. Encrypt data with master key → Encrypted Data
+3. Encrypt master key with each party's key independently (parallel)
+   → Encrypted Master Key 1 (Party1)
+   → Encrypted Master Key 2 (Party2)
+   → Encrypted Master Key 3 (Party3)
 ```

-To decrypt, you need ALL parties' keys in reverse order:
+To decrypt, you need ALL parties' keys (order does NOT matter):

 ```
+For each party:
+  Encrypted Master Key → [Decrypt with Party's Key] → Master Key (verify all match)

+Once ALL parties verified:
-Encrypted → [Party3 Decrypt] → [Party2 Decrypt] → [Party1 Decrypt] → Data
+  Master Key → [Decrypt Data] → Original Data
 ```

+**Important:** ALL parties must successfully decrypt their encrypted master keys before the data can be decrypted.
+The order in which parties are verified does NOT matter.

 **Key Points:**
 - All parties must be known at encryption time
 - All parties' keys are required for decryption
-- Order matters: encryption order is reversed for decryption
+- **Decryption order: COMPLETELY ORDER-INDEPENDENT** - can decrypt in any order
+- Parties can be provided in any order (matched by key hash)
 - Each party can use JWT token, request key, or custom key
+- Version 3+ uses order-independent architecture (backward compatible with version 2)

 ### Two-Stage Encryption